ElectronicBlueberry/Mieps/README.md

 ## Installing and running

-To use Mieps, clone the respetroy to a local folder and use:
+To use Mieps, clone the repository to a local folder and use:

 ```shell
 npm i